The Gospel

 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 (Ephesians 2:8-9)

 Grace means undeserved favor.
 Because of the undeserved favor God did for us by dying on the cross in our place, He offers us the gift to be saved from eternal separation from Him.
 He offers this gift because of what Jesus Christ has done, not because of any good works we try to exchange for it.
 God did all the work necessary to save us from the penalty of our sins.
-Now He wants us to respond what He’s done with faith.
+Now He wants us to respond to what He’s done with faith.

 We receive salvation by faith in Christ alone.